Skip to main content

 Note that the test is whether stock options may be exercised in a given tax year, which is typically tied to vesting.
 If your stock options are "early exercisable" - meaning they can be exercised even when unvested - then the entire stock option grant is treated as exercisable in the year that it is granted to the stakeholder.

-Example: This grant (OPT-1) has 500,000 options with a fair market value (and strike price) of $5 and vests 1/48th monthly.
-In the calendar year of 2020, the strike price ($5) multiplied by the number of shares that vest (114,583) exceeds the $100k limit, therefore Pulley splits the grant as follows:
+Example: This grant (OPT-1) has 500,000 options with a fair market value at the date of grant of $5 and vests 1/48th monthly.
+In the calendar year of 2020, the FMV at grant ($5) multiplied by the number of shares that vest (114,583) exceeds the $100k limit, therefore Pulley splits the grant as follows:

 · ISO: 20,000 x $5 = $100,000